 When we buy something, we assume that it wouldn’t be offered for sale if it weren’t safe to use.
 Unfortunately, that’s not always the case.
 Every year, thousands of Americans are injured by unsafe consumer products such as defective children’s toys, unsafe household items, contaminated food and many others.

-If you or someone you care about was hurt or killed by a defective product, contact the Louthian Law Firm today at Toll free: 888-926-0051 or Locally: 803-454-1200 or online for a free evaluation of your case.
+If you or someone you care about was hurt or killed by a defective product, contact our South Carolina Product Injury Lawyers today Toll free: 888-926-0051 or Locally (Columbia, SC): 803-454-1200 or online for a free evaluation of your case.

 The U.S. Consumer Product Safety Commission, a federal agency charged with monitoring the safety of the things we buy and use, recalls hundreds of products each year, and reports that defective products cost America more than $700 billion annually.
 Those products have included millions of cars that were released into the marketplace with serious defects, from faulty tires that failed at highway speed to design flaws that caused deadly rollover accidents.